MauFournier/memberful-oauth-pkce-example_nodejs-express/README.md

-A simple example of Memberful's OAuth flow written in NodeJS and Express
+A simple example of Memberful's PKCE OAuth flow written in NodeJS and Express

 ## Installation